-When you are working on a large scale for data collection such as city, state etc. you will get familiar with the term Demographic Data.
+When you are working on a large scale for data collection such as city, state, etc. you will get familiar with the term Demographic Data.
 It is a visual representation of these long datasets.
-But the problem occurs when we need to analyze demographic data as they are occupied with the bulk of information.
+However, the problem occurs when we need to analyze demographic data as they are occupied with the bulk of information.
 Therefore, Microsoft Excel has made it easier for us.
-In this article, we will explore how to analyze demographic data in excel with 5 essential methods.
+In this article, we will explore how to analyze demographic data in Excel with 5 essential methods.

 What Is Demographic Data?

-5 Essential Methods to Analyze Demographic Data in Excel
+How to Analyze Demographic Data in Excel: 5 Essential Methods

-To describe the process to analyze demographic data, we have prepared a sample dataset in excel.
+To describe the process of analyzing demographic data, we have prepared a sample dataset in Excel.
 It represents the information of the Total Population, Male Population, and Female Population as of 1 July in 10 cities of the USA.
 It also shows the Male and Female Income Rates.
 All of them are provided in cell range B4:G14.

 1. Apply Sort & Filter Tool to Analyze Demographic Data